joelshepherd/tabliss.io/3_support.md

 # Support

+## My widgets have disappeared

+Widgets can be toggled on and off using the "eye" icon in the top left corner of the screen, next to the settings cog.
+Widgets can also be toggled with the "W" keyboard shortcut.

 ## Tabliss displays a Storage Error

 Tabliss is unable to load or save settings.
 This is most commonly caused by private browsing mode; but permissions, disk space, or a corrupt browser profile can also cause issues.

-- Check you are not in private or incognito browsing mode
+- **Check you are not in private or incognito browsing mode**
-  - This is most important when using the web version of Tabliss
+  - This is important when using the web version of Tabliss
   - This includes permanent private modes like Firefox's "Never remember history" settings
-- Check you have disk space available on your device
+- **Check you have plenty of disk space available on your device**
   - Browsers can, and will, delete browser storage if your disk space is low
+  - Choosing the "Persist Setting" option in the settings menu will ask the browser not to clear your settings, even when disk space is low
-- Check your browser profile is not corrupt
+- **Check your browser profile is not corrupt**
   - On Firefox, you can use the
     "[Refresh Firefox](https://support.mozilla.org/en-US/kb/refresh-firefox-reset-add-ons-and-settings)"
     option to reset